makuke1234/xmlite/README.md

 # Licensing

-This project is uses the MIT license.
+This project uses the MIT license.